Ensuring the Responsible Use of Animals in Research and Teaching

 • I work with Mice

 • I work with Frogs, Toads or other Amphibians

 • I work with Rabbits

 • Working with Fish in Research

 • Minimizing Pain and Distress in Mice and Rats

 When an individual selects UAF as their participating institution when registering for CITI, their course completion history is automatically recorded and can be documented by the UAF Office of Research Integrity.
-Please save a hard copy or electronic copy of your verification letter for your own records.
-If research personnel have completed the CITI modules while working at another institution, the user can add UAF as an affiliating institution to give ORI access to their records.
+You may also save a hard copy or electronic copy of your verification letter for your own records.
+If research personnel have completed the CITI modules while working at another institution, the user can add UAF as an affiliating institution which will give ORI access to their records.